BloxDev-Hub/BloxDev-Hub/docs/Luau-Learning/HttpService.md

     local online_players = info_dict.players.online
     print("There are "..online_players.." players in Hypixel.")
 else
-    warn('Error occured! '..info) -- This "info" variable will handle our error messages.
+    warn('Error occurred! '..info) -- This "info" variable will handle our error messages.
 You can start your debugging process based on this. end
 ```

-## 3. `PostAsync`
+### 3. `PostAsync`
 `PostAsync` is a method that "post" data to a specified web server (this is commonly written as "POST requests") and handle results that returned by said server. **However, `PostAsync` can not be replaced by `GetAsync` and vice versa**.
 This is because some web servers are designated to handle GET or POST requests only.

 `PostAsync` has 5 parameters, the first 2 are **mandatory**: